 By 3 April 2024

-QUARTIROLO LOMBARDO DOP
+QUARTIROLO LOMBARDO PDO

-DESCRIPTION, HISTORY AND CHARACTERISTICS OF THE DOP
+DESCRIPTION, HISTORY AND CHARACTERISTICS OF THE PDO

-The Quartirolo Lombardo DOP is a soft table cheese, made from raw or pasteurised cow’s milk from at least two milkings.
+The Quartirolo Lombardo PDO is a soft table cheese, made from raw or pasteurised cow’s milk from at least two milkings.
 The milk from the first milking must be used whole.
 The milk from the second or subsequent milkings may be used whole or partially skimmed.
-The production area of Quartirolo Lombardo DOP includes the provinces of Bergamo, Brescia, Como, Cremona, Lecco, Lodi, Milan, Monza-Brianza, Pavia and Varese.
+The production area of Quartirolo Lombardo PDO includes the provinces of Bergamo, Brescia, Como, Cremona, Lecco, Lodi, Milan, Monza-Brianza, Pavia and Varese.
 It means that milk used must exclusively come from these areas of production, and all operations, from cheesemaking to maturing, must take place within this geographical area.

 Quartirolo Lombardo cheese has the shape of a quadrangular parallelepiped, with sides of 18-22 cm, heel height 4-8 cm and a weight from 1,5 to 3,5 kg.